miguelrasteiro/IMU_dataset/README.md

 # IMU_dataset
-A matlab dataset of various tests of inertial and magnetic sensors using an industrial robot as ground-truth.
+A matlab dataset of various tests of inertial and magnetic sensors using an industrial robot as ground-truth, developed @ Instituto Politécnico de Leiria, Escola Superior de Tecnologia e Gestão.

 # Considerations of the dataset and tests
 This repository intends to make available a dataset collected during an evaluation phase of a few fusion algorithms.